 Bureau of Watershed Protection and Restoration

-The Bureau of Watershed Protection and Restoration is responsible for the environmental assessment, restoration implementation, and ecological evaluation work associated with the County's clean water obligations under its Municipal Separate Storm Sewer System (MS4) permit and the Chesapeake Bay Total Maximum Daily Load (TMDL).
+The Bureau of Watershed Protection and Restoration is responsible for the environmental assessment, restoration implementation, and ecological evaluation work associated with the County's clean water obligations.
+Through projects that reduce pollution, restore streams, and prevent flooding, we work to protect our environment and support a safer, more sustainable community.

 To report a concern relating to County infrastructure/assets, please call 311 or report online via SeeClickFix.
 Once a concern is reported, SeeClickFix can also be used to check on the status of the inquiry.